 Bike rental Amsterdam

-Renting a bike in Amsterdam is the fastest way to get around in the city.
-The entire city has bike lanes that are specifically designed to get safe around in the city.
-Well known bike stores are Yellow Bike and Mac Bike.
+Renting a bike in Amsterdam is both fun and convenient way to see the city.
+The entire city has bike lanes that are specifically designed to get around safely in the city.
+Wellknown bike rental companies are Yellow Bike and Mac Bike.
 There are also a view smaller bike rental shops around the city.

 Bike tours in Amsterdam